IoannisLoukeris/LaravelNeverCRUD/README.md

 Probably yes.

 ## Do you honestly think that you know better than the people that made and maintain Laravel?
 No. We certainly don't.
-And this packag is not necessarily usefull to you.
+And this package is not necessarily usefull to you.
 If you are just making a web site with Laravel, there is a substantial possibility that this is something you don't quite need.
 If on the other hand you are making a system that contains business logic and provides an API (and optionally a web site too) then this is defenitelly something that might benefit you.

 ## Ok, I am completely lost here, can you PLEASE stop fooling around and explain EXACTLY what this does and how ?
 Sure.